vishaldhaygude01/vishaldhaygude01/README.md

 ### Hi there 👋

 # 💫 About Me:
-🔭 I’m currently working on React<br>🌱 I’m currently learning Everything<br>💬 Ask me about DSA, Java, MERN, SQL, CPP<br>⚡ Fun fact If I could live anywhere in the world, it would be Europe
+🔭 I’m currently working on React<br>🌱 I’m currently learning Everything<br>💬 Ask me about DSA, Comptetive Programming, Java, MERN, SQL, CPP<br>⚡ Fun fact If I could live anywhere in the world, it would be Europe

 ## 🌐 Socials: